chaosblade-io/chaosblade/CONTRIBUTING.md

 * git

 ### Workflow
-We use the `master` branch as the development branch, which indicates that this is a unstable branch.
+We use the `master` branch as the development branch, which indicates that this is an unstable branch.

-Here are the workflow for contributors:
+Here is the workflow for contributors:

 1. Fork to your own
-2. Clone fork to local repository
+2. Clone fork to the local repository
 3. Create a new branch and work on it
 4. Keep your branch in sync
 5. Commit your changes (make sure your commit message concise)